Barwon River (Victoria): McIntyre Bridge

 The 192 m long McIntyre Bridge is located upstream of the James Harrison Bridge, and is a post-tensioned, pre-stressed stayed girder bridge, carrying a sewer pipe with a concrete pedestrian walkway above.
 Constructed in 1967 to carry sewage from Geelong to the ocean outfall at Black Rock, the bridge provided relief for the 1916 sewer aqueduct further downstream.
 It was designed by Jan van der Molen, and was one of the first in Australia to use computer engineering in the design process.

 James Harrison Bridge

-The four-lane, 82 metre James Harrison Bridge carries the Princes Highway though Geelong.
+The four-lane, 82-metre James Harrison Bridge carries the Princes Highway through Geelong.
 Construction started in 1988 and was completed in September 1990, removing heavy through traffic from the main Belmont shopping centre.
 Consisting of twin parallel two lane bridges, The main river span is of concrete cantilever design, with a number of smaller concrete box girder spans completing the viaduct to the south.
 The bridge was named after Geelong engineer and refrigeration pioneer James Harrison.

 Temporary Barwon Bridge

-While the Barwon Bridge at Moorabool Street was being rebuilt in the mid 1920s, to allow for the extension of the tram system to Belmont, a temporary wooden bridge was provided as an alternative.
+While the Barwon Bridge at Moorabool Street was being rebuilt in the mid-1920s, to allow for the extension of the tram system to Belmont, a temporary wooden bridge was provided as an alternative.
 It linked the end of Latrobe Terrace on the northern bank with Barrabool Road on the southern bank.